 Darkseid was introduced to the 1990s Superman cartoon in an effort to give Superman a greater rogue gallery.
 He had several teaser cameos before invading Earth.
 He attempts to bring Superman to his side, but when the latter refuses, he blasts him and takes him captive.
 Superman is later freed by Dan Turpin, but before the two can fight, The armies of New Genesis arrive and declare Earth under Highfather's protection.
 Darkseid concedes, but not before vaporizing Dan Turpin for his insolence.
 Dan Turpin's death was one of the most shocking moments of the show.

-But Darkseid is not out for good, as he son brainwashes Superman, makes him his pawn and sets him loose upon Earth.
+But Darkseid is not out for good, as he soon brainwashes Superman, makes him his pawn and sets him loose upon Earth.
 When he is finally freed from the brainwash, seeing the horrors he has done and that he has lost the world's trust, Superman, enraged, seeks revenge on Darkseid.
 In the only instance where he directly engages in battle, Darkseid quickly overpowers and subdues Superman, but when moves to finish him with his omega beams, Superman moves quickly and cover his eyes.
 The resulting explosion injures them both, but Darkseid is far worse off.
 Superman then throws him to his slaves, telling them to do whatever they want with him.
 To his surprise and disgust, they pick Darkseid up and carry him to safety.
 Darkseid's last words in the series: "I am many things, Kal-El... but here, I am God."

 Darkseid is later seen in the Justice League cartoon, where, with his force decimated by New Genesis, he finds himself unable to defend against Brainiac.
 Despite Superman's objections, the League and Darkseid form an uneasy alliance to defeat the cosmic menace.
 This however is a ruse, as Darkseid delivers the League to Brainiac in exchange for leaving his planet safe.
 However, Darkseid being Darkseid, he betrays Brainiac and takes control of him, at which point the league, with Orion's help, manage to free themselves.
 As Brainiac's base is about to explode, Superman, Orion and Darkseid engage in a brutal battle.
 In the end, Superman and Orion are pulled out by Batman, and Darkseid remains alone in the catastrophic explosion, killing him in the process.

 Justice League Unlimited